-OWs Jim Hawker (1992) and John Caird (1966) have assembled a multifarious panel of creatives at the forefront of various industries.
-Together, they will tackle the issues that the sector has faced since the pandemic, including:
+OWs Jim Hawker (1992) and John Caird (1966) assembled a multifarious panel of creatives at the forefront of various industries.
+Together, they tackled the issues that the sector has faced since the pandemic, including:

 How Resilient Is the Creative Industry?

 John Caird is an Honorary Associate Director of the Royal Shakespeare Company, Principal Guest Director of the Royal Dramatic Theatre, Stockholm and a freelance writer and director of plays, musicals and operas.

 His National Theatre productions include Hamlet, Money, Humbleboy, The Seagull, Stanley, Trelawney of the Wells, Peter Pan and his own Olivier award-winning version of Bernstein’s Candide, playing in multiple productions worldwide.

 His recent directorial credits include his new musical Knights’ Tale and Hamlet both in Tokyo, Don Giovanni at WNO in Cardiff, McQueen at the Haymarket Theatre, Tosca in Chicago, Houston and LA, Love’s Labour’s Lost at the Stratford Festival in Canada, La Bohème in San Francisco, Houston and Toronto, Parsifal in Chicago, Twelfth Night in Tokyo, and his own musical Daddy Long Legs off-Broadway, in Tokyo and all across the US.

 John’s directorial work for the RSC has included over 20 productions of Shakespeare as well as classic and new plays.
 In paricular, Nicholas Nickleby and Les Misérables, co-directed with Trevor Nunn, won awards in the West End, Broadway and around the world.